computationalprivacy/document-level-membership-inference/README.md

 To reproduce the data collection we rely on the data download and preprocess scripts provided by RedPajama (their first version, so now an older branch [here](https://github.com/togethercomputer/RedPajama-Data/tree/rp_v1)).
 More specifically, we applied the following strategy for both data sources:
 - Books Project Gutenberg.
     - Members: we just downloaded PG-19 from Hugging Face, as for instance [here](https://huggingface.co/datasets/deepmind/pg19).
     - Non-members: we used public code to scrape books from Project Gutenberg using [this code](https://github.com/kpully/gutenberg_scraper).
 You can find the scripts we utilized to do so in `data/raw_gutenberg/`.
-Note that the book index to start from was manually searched from [Project Gutenberg](https://www.gutenberg.org/).
+Note that the book index to start from was manually searched from [Project Gutenberg](https://www.gutenberg.org/). **We make the corresponding dataset available on Hugging Face [here](https://huggingface.co/datasets/imperial-cpg/project-gutenberg-extended)**.
 - Academic papers from ArXiv.
     - Members: we download all `jsonl` files as provided by the V1 version of RedPajama.
 For all details see `data/raw_arxiv/`.
     - Non-members: we download all ArXiv papers at a small cost using the resources ArXiv provides [here](https://info.arxiv.org/help/bulk_data_s3.html) and the script to do so [here](https://github.com/togethercomputer/RedPajama-Data/blob/rp_v1/data_prep/arxiv/run_download.py).
+Note that we do not make the dataset collected as non-members publicly available, as we do not have the license to distribute the data ourselves.
     - All preprocessing for ArXiv has been done using [this script](https://github.com/togethercomputer/RedPajama-Data/blob/rp_v1/data_prep/arxiv/run_clean.py).

 Next, we also tokenize the data using `python src/tokenize_data.py` or `scripts/tokenize_data.sh`.